tamakeri/usbrawmapbackup/README.md

 # usbrawmap

-#i dont know anything this is just a backup go visit orgianal https://github.com/zdimension/usbrawmap
+# i dont know anything this is just a backup go visit original https://github.com/zdimension/usbrawmap

 Easy way to assign actions to keyboard scancodes ignored by the USB keyboard driver on Windows.